MRdotB/ft_select/README.md

 ##Documentation
 ### Termcaps
++ 'cm' String of commands to position the cursor at line l, column c.
+Both parameters are origin-zero, and are defined relative to the screen, not relative to display memory.
+All display terminals except a few very obsolete ones support 'cm', so it is acceptable for an application program to refuse to operate on terminals lacking 'cm'.
 + 've' String of commands to return the cursor to normal.
 + 'vi' String of commands to make the cursor invisible.
 + 'te' String of commands to undo what is done by the 'ti' string.
 Programs that output the 'ti' string on entry should output this string when they exit.
++ 'dl' String of commands to delete the line the cursor is on.
+The following lines move up, and a blank line appears at the bottom of the screen (or bottom of the scroll region).
+If the terminal has the 'db' flag, a nonblank line previously pushed off the screen bottom may reappear at the bottom.
+The cursor must be at the left margin before this command is used.
+This command does not move the cursor.

 ### Linux Signals